 Students are required to pay tuition fees upon registration for each semester.
 Tuition and fees for students who have established Pell Grant, Supplemental Educational Opportunity Grant (SEOG), or Alabama Student Assistance Program (ASAP) eligibility will be charged to their accounts.
-Exceptions will be made for those students who establish eligibility for participation in Veterans' Affairs and Vocational Rehabilitation Services.
+Exceptions will be made for those students who establish eligibility for participation in Tuition Assistance, Alabama National Guard Educational Assistance Program (ANGEAP), Veterans' Affairs, and Vocational Rehabilitation Services.
 In addition, students who are sponsored by agencies (Masonic organizations, sororities, fraternities, etc.) will be permitted to enroll without payment pending billing agencies for required fees.
-All students not paying tuition and fees at the time of registration must present written authorization from the sponsoring agency to the Business Office in order to complete financial registration.
+All students not paying tuition and fees at the time of registration must present written authorization from the sponsoring agency to the Business Office and to the Veterans' Affairs Counseor in the Office of Financial Aid in order to complete financial registration.